Fantom-foundation/Tosca/README.md

+# We've Moved!

+This repository has found a new home!

+You can now find everything at [https://github.com/0xsoniclabs/tosca](https://github.com/0xsoniclabs/tosca).

+Please update your bookmarks and any links you have to this repo.

 # Sonic-VM (Tosca)

 Sonic-VM (Tosca) is licensed under the [Business Source License (BSL)](LICENSE).
 The BSL prohibits Sonic-VM (Tosca) from being used in production by any other project.
 Anyone can view or use the licensed code for internal or testing purposes.
 Still, commercial use is limited to Fantom Foundation and Fantom users operating on Fantom's mainnet and/or testnet.